 LittleStar also offers research opportunities in the areas of diagnostics and ABA intervention.
 Weekly training opportunities exist in the form of Case Reviews, Journal Clubs, ABA Trainings, and Research Groups.
-Interns will have the opportunity to not only participate in these groups but will also be expected to present and provide training to those in attendance.
+Interns will have the opportunity to not only participate in these groups, but they will also be expected to present and provide training to those in attendance.

 Interns will be educated on the insurance process as it applies to diagnostic and treatment services, which is a vital part of any psychologist’s repertoire.

 |Treatment Rotation (second 6 months)|

 |AM||Behavior Assessment/Supervision||Childhood Behavior Intervention Clinic||Challenging Behavior Clinic||Challenging Behavior Clinic||Didactic Training|

 |PM||Writing/Supervision||Childhood Behavior Intervention Clinic||Consultation/Supervision/Group Training||Consultation/Supervision/Social Skills||Research/Training|